EricKugel/ADS/Work Logs/Week 4.md

 ### Tuesday 2/28
  - Watched a video and finally understand exactly how quicksort works
  - Created an outline for a presentation
+ - After school:
+   - Created the presentation

+### Wednesday 3/1
+ - Annotated quicksort.py
+ - Signed up for GitHub student developer pack
+ - Listened to other Algorithm in the News presentations